In the first two weeks of the 2014 Care for the Homeless Toiletries Drive, over 2,000 products have already been donated!

 Donations of clothing may be left at Care for the Homeless' main office: 30 E. 33rd St., Fifth floor between Park and Madison Avenues.

-Brooklyn Hospital Center, Care for the Homeless is giving new life to a Mobile
+Care for the Homeless (CFH) is pleased to